-Three days later, he received a notification that it was discovered.
+Three days later, he received a notification that it had been discovered.
 There were no arrests … but the bike had 300 extra miles.
 So if you own a fancy ride you don’t want to lose, do what he did and insert a tracker.
 It’s better to be safe than sorry!

 That’s right — you can also use these gadgets to keep track of valuables like a gun.
 Attach one to the bag or case where you keep a rifle, shotgun or pistol.

-If anyone ever gets their hands on it, a tracker can help you find its location immediately, before anything dangerous happens.
+If anyone ever gets their hands on it, a tracker can help you find its location immediately before anything dangerous happens.

 8. Elderly parents